 Yes, all applications are considered holistically against our selection criteria of academic excellence, commitment to Public Service and demonstrable leadership/impact.
-A less than stellar performance in one category can be made up for by a stellar performance in the other two.
 However, we would stress that the MPP is a very intensive programme designed for students with a high level of academic ability.
-Please note also that the Blavatnik School receives a very large number of applications and entry is extremely competitive.
+Please note also that the Blavatnik School of Government receives a very large number of applications and entry is extremely competitive.

 Does the MPP require a degree in a specific subject?